A Decomposition Approach to Counterfactual Analysis in Game-Theoretic Models: Conclusion

 There are several extensions from this paper's proposal that look promising to us.
 A most prominent extension is to explore a set of conditions for the decomposition-based approach in a dynamic game setting.
 A policy in these games generally induces a change of the agents' posteriors through a change of a future path of the payoff states, and it seems nontrivial to maintain the invariance of the posterior after the policy.
 It appears interesting in this regard to note the approach of \cite{Kocherlakota:19:JME} who introduced independent shocks to the policy so that the posterior of the private sector for future policies remains invariant.
 Future work can expand this insight and explore the validity of decomposition-based predictions in a dynamic setting.

-Another interesting extension is to broaden the class of policies beyond those considered in this paper, for instance, policies that change the value of a structural parameter of the game.
-While our paper's framework generally does not allow for such a policy, if the parameter appears as part of an index in the payoff state, the decomposition-based approach may be applicable, as mentioned in the paper.
-It seems promising to investigate this possibility in a more general setting in future research.

-Finally, our proposal can generate a wide range of intermediate approaches, where the target of the prediction is of the form $h(Y,W;\theta)$, and $\theta$ is part of the structural parameters in the game.
-Then, the message of our paper is that under the conditions stated in this paper, one can perform a counterfactual analysis using the decomposition method, after identifying $\theta$.
-The main point here is that one does not need to recover the full set of structural parameters of the game or the set of equilibria from data.
+Our proposal can generate a wide range of intermediate approaches, where the target of the prediction is of the form $h(Y,W;\theta)$, and $\theta$ is part of the structural parameters in the game.
+Then, the message of our paper is that under the conditions stated in this paper, we can perform a counterfactual analysis using the decomposition method, after identifying $\theta$.
+The main point here is that we do not need to recover the full set of structural parameters of the game or the set of equilibria from data.
 For example, such an intermediate approach can be used to extend this paper's framework to counterfactual analysis where the target of the prediction is welfare or profits.